LucasHoffSchmidt/Power_BI_Data_Professionals_Survey_Project/README.md

   - Made a gauge showing the survey takers average happiness with their work/life balance.
   - Made a gauge showing the survey takers average happiness with their salary.
   - Made a donut chart showing how difficult it was for survey takers to break into data.
-  - Combined visuals into a dashboard.
+  - Aligned visuals to form a dashboard.
   - Made text for visuals concise.
   - Updated the theme and colors to make the dashboard more visually appealing.